 It seems to me that most people have no shortage of ideas for a new book.
-So many men and women really are artists at heart; I admire that so much.
-However, when it comes to completing a project, people can have difficulty.
-Throughout the years, I’ve noticed that most authors can start a project, but many have trouble completing a book.
+Ask your friends.
+You’ll find many are mid some kind of novel, memoir, or business book.
+However, throughout the years, I’ve noticed that many people start a project, but most have trouble completing a book.

 So, why do writers tend to push off working on their great ideas?
-The solution could be as simple as getting in these three main components:
+The solution could be as simple as solving these three main problems: